-human rights activist, chairman of the Homieĺ branch of the Human Rights Center "Viasna", sentenced to 3 years in prison
+human rights activist, chair of Viasna branch in Homieĺ, sentenced to 3 years in prison, released after serving full sentence

 Date of birth: 23 September 1966